Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 What is Lumbar Spinal Stenosis?

-Degenerative changes in the lower back spine can lead to pain and dysfunction, particularly in the lower back and legs.
-While lower back stiffness and discomfort are common, many patients with spinal stenosis experience more severe leg symptoms, including:
+Degenerative changes in the lumbar spine can lead to pain and dysfunction, particularly in the lower portion and legs.
+While lower stiffness and discomfort are common, many patients with spinal stenosis experience more severe leg symptoms, including:

 ✔️ Aching or cramping pain in the buttocks, thighs, or calves